iZeaoGamer/Zector/major.md

 - Zombie boss is now more OP.
 This is because Zombies are not obtainable.
 They are only activated via automatic spawning.
 - Fixed typo mistake with sell boosters - permanent instead of parmanate.
 - Fixed being able to spawn Witch bosses when there is already a boss in the PvP Mine.
+- Added more awesome rewards for winning a Koth game.
+- Added more Koth compatibilities for Factions plugins.
+- Players in your faction can now receive rewards for winning a koth game automatically - It'll detect whether or not you're in the same faction as one another.
+If so, it'll give the players in your faction the same rewards as the person that won a koth game.
+(Untested)
+- Revamped Sell Booster timer completely!
+Whoopee!
+- Sell Booster timer now works even if you're offline.
+For example,
+* Before; When you activate the booster, and you go offline, the sell booster timer wouldn't go down if offline, thus abusing the sell booster timer system by just being offline.
+Dumb I know.
+Lmao.
+* Now; When you activate the booster, and you go offline, the sell booster will still work no matter if you're online or offline.
+That way, boosters don't stop counting down no matter what. ;D

+- Revamped Broadcasting system if a player wins the koth game, and added rewards they had got, just like how the Bosses system works, but less OP.
+- Fixed {line} variable showing up when receiving the booster item.
+- Added a recode with timer - Live on your screen, it's less big, and has small details such as:
+*Amount
+* Duration.

+- The duration text is no longer big and massive on the screen, it just counts down the seconds.
+- Reverted compatibility koth systems with factions (As in fully).
+This is due to unexpected bugs, and abuse with it.
+- Changed chest kit ID’s to Minecart chest.
+- Kits now stack.